-We deliver this value proposition through the following eight product categories, encompassing 32 products and more than 280 integrations as of December 31,
+We deliver this value proposition through the following 10 product categories, encompassing 33 products and more than 300 integrations as of December 31,

-- Account Opening & Loan Origination: Allows our clients' customers to create and manage deposit accounts, including checking, savings, CD and Money Market accounts.
-This offering enhances many of our clients' digital platforms and gives them the opportunity to digitize and replace many of the processes which formerly required a physical branch visit.
-Our acquisition of MK added the ability to offer new customer account opening for deposit accounts as well as loan origination for personal and business credit cards and personal loans to our platform's capabilities. - · Card Experience: Includes features that allow for cardholder alerts and control preferences as well as card account maintenance features for self-service. - Client Service: Includes a suite of products digitizing and streamlining communications around largely administrative functions.
-Products range from basic SMS and push notification capabilities to digital authentication and chat and conversational tools, both digitally as well as by human interaction. - Extensibility: Allows for platform extension without sacrificing continuous integration and delivery of the underlying Alkami Platform.
-This includes our SDK and application program interfaces ("APIs"). - Financial Wellness: Aggregates and synthesizes information that client customers need in order to make informed financial decisions.
-This includes basic account aggregation, credit score monitoring, transaction data enrichment and access to third-party financial management products.
-Users are able to make healthier financial decisions, while our FIs gain valuable insights, enabling them to drive targeted marketing and product origination. - Security & Fraud Protection: Includes risk-based multi-factor authentication and suspicious transaction monitoring as well as multi-channel payment fraud prevention and information reporting tools.
-Our acquisition of ACH Alert enhanced our platform's capabilities in this product category. - Marketing & Analytics: Enables our clients to build internal analytical tools and enables clients to deliver tailored, relevant and timely content via targeted marketing campaigns and educational outreaches to their customers.
-Our acquisition of Segmint added unique data models and customer segmentation tools (Key Lifestyle Indicators, or "KLIs") to our platform's capabilities, enabling our clients to creatively segment and refine their marketing campaigns.
+- Digital Account Opening: Allows our clients' customers to open new deposit accounts, including checking, savings, CD and Money Market accounts.
+This offering enhances many of our clients' digital platforms and gives them the opportunity to digitize and replace many of the processes which formerly required a physical branch visit. - Marketing: Enables clients to deliver tailored, relevant and timely content via targeted marketing campaigns and educational outreaches to their customers.
+Our acquisition of Segmint added unique data models and customer segmentation tools (Key Lifestyle Indicators or "KLIs") to our platform's capabilities, enabling our clients to creatively segment and refine their marketing campaigns. - Data Insights: Enables clients to build internal analytical tools.
+Our acquisition of Segmint added unique data models and customer segmentation tools (primarily KLIs) to our platform's capabilities, enabling our clients to better understand, model, and predict their customers' preferences, lifestyle, and financial needs. - Card Experience: Includes features that allow for cardholder alerts and control preferences, card account maintenance features for self-service, and digital card capabilities. - Money Movement: Includes fully integrated money movement tools to increase deposits, facilitate payments and transfers, and drive consistent user engagement.
+The Alkami Digital Banking Platform seamlessly integrates third-party services into a consistent digital banking experience that is portable across multiple user interfaces - Customer Service: Includes a suite of products digitizing and streamlining communications around largely administrative functions.
+Products range from basic SMS and push notification capabilities to digital authentication and chat and conversational tools, both digitally as well as by human interaction. - Commercial Banking: Through real-time insight into cash position and our data capabilities, we equip clients to compete for businesses of all sizes-all while simplifying the back office with a single platform with an industry-leading user experience.
+Our commercial banking solution includes comprehensive payment and receivable solutions, sub-user permissions management, automated billing, payment fraud prevention, and actionable reporting all built into a secure and scalable platform. - Financial Wellness: Aggregates and synthesizes information that client customers need in order to make informed financial decisions.
+This includes basic account aggregation, credit score monitoring, transaction data enrichment, home value tracking, savings goals, and access to third-party financial management products.
+Users are able to make healthier financial decisions, while our FIs gain valuable insights, enabling them to drive targeted marketing and product origination.

-• Money Movement: Includes fully integrated money movement tools to increase deposits and drive consistent user engagement.
-While most competitors currently provide third-party products via an intrusive, off-brand, sign-on screen, the Alkami Platform seamlessly integrates third-party services into a consistent digital banking experience that is portable across multiple user interfaces.
+- Security & Fraud Protection: Includes risk-based multi-factor authentication and suspicious transaction monitoring as well as multi-channel payment fraud prevention and information reporting tools.
+Our acquisition of ACH Alert enhanced our platform's capabilities in this product category. - Extensibility: Enables clients to embrace and extend the Alkami Digital Banking Platform using our SDK and application program interfaces ("APIs").
+This includes the ability to integrate with internal systems & the broader fintech ecosystem, modify & customize workflows, and elevate the look and feel of the Alkami Digital Banking Platform.